-c.
-For Certificate Field, select the field from which Standalone Sentry will derive the User UPN or User DN.

-NOTE: For WP8.1 devices, for User UPN, select either DNS Name or RFC 822 Name, and for User DN select Certificate Subject.

-- 5. Complete the Kerberos Authentication Configuration section.
-The configuration depends on whether you use a keytab file or not. - 6.
-Click Save.
+- c.
+For Certificate Field, select the field from which Standalone Sentry will derive the User UPN or User DN. - NOTE: For WP8.1 devices, for User UPN, select either DNS Name or RFC 822 Name, and for User DN select Certificate Subject. - 5.
+Complete the Kerberos Authentication Configuration section.
+The configuration depends on whether you use a keytab file or not. - Click Save.
 Standalone Sentry restarts.

-- For completing the Kerberos Authentication Configuration section, see Configuring Kerberos authentication using a Kerberos-generated keytab file and Configuring Kerberos authentication without a keytab file. - For details on configuring AppTunnel for AppConnect apps, see the AppConnect and AppTunnel Guide. - See also, Key Distribution Center (KDC) discovery through DNS. - If you are setting up tunneling to DFS servers and authenticating using Kerberos, see Configuring Kerberos authentication for DFS. - For information about Kerberos setup, see the Authentication Using Kerberos Constrained Delegation tech note.
+- For completing the Kerberos Authentication Configuration section, see "Configuring Kerberos authentication using a Kerberos-generated keytab file" below and "Configuring Kerberos authentication without a keytab file" below. - For details on configuring AppTunnel for AppConnect apps, see the AppConnect and AppTunnel Guide. - See also, "Key Distribution Center (KDC) discovery through DNS" on page 102. - If you are setting up tunneling to DFS servers and authenticating using Kerberos, see "Configuring Kerberos authentication for DFS" on page 105. - For information about Kerberos setup, see the Authentication Using Kerberos Constrained Delegation tech note.